andre-ye/uni/docs/phil/phil-458/lecture.md

   - Story: the Jews of ancient Palestine are under Roman rule.
 The Jews, though, never lost their sense of self-worth: they were the children of God, but couldn't express that.
 Romans crucified people (apian way) -- expressing their vigor, strength, political power.
 Jews were subject to this for centuries and claimed their status as Holy, forced into a state of servitude by the Romans.
 So, according to Nietzsche, thy said -- to be weak is to be strong.
 Paul: there is strength in weakness.
 Nietzsche says that Christian morality is the product of Jewish revenge on Greco-Roman conquerers by inverting the values, *making them feel guilty* (Is Nietzsche an anti-Seitic conspiracist?
 Maybe not) Christianity is the single greatest guilt-trip of all time.
   - Patience is a virtue -- guilt-trip someone

+---

+## Week 8 Tuesday -- Scheler and Sartre
+Wrapping up Scheler
+- Scheler's analysis of the human feeling complex is incredibly complex and nuanced -- bringing apart all which is masked under the single signifier of "feeling"
+- Feeling-states vs feelings as intentional responses to values
+- Discussion about cognition - intentionalities can be extract and not connected to concrete experience; feeling-states as an abstraction and feelings as given in experience
+- Feeling-states
+  - Physical feelings -- pleasure and pain, agreeable, disagreeable
+  - Vital feelings -- growth, life developing, decline, sickness, anxiety
+  - Psychic / cultural -- despair
+  - Holy / absolute --
+- Scheler remains committed to a tradition of necessity and universality, searching for the a priori -- structures which are invariant across experience
+- Against a utilitarian conception of feelings -- aggregate of pain does not give you sorrow -- there is a lexical/qualitative difference
+- Hume and empricist skepticism -- where do we get transcendental truths from?
+How to get this from empirical truths?
+- Are there things in things?
+Or are there different exclusive modes of reality that we need to suspend?
+- Values
+  - Sensible
+  - Vital
+  - Cultural/spiritual
+  - Holy / absolute
+- Certain feelings are not merely feeling-states but intentional responses to objects, and these responses are values, and it is only through these feelings that we experience values.
+There is no other way to phenomenologically access values except through theri feelings
+  - Cannot have sublimity given in your experience without the feeling of awe
+- Feeling-states have causes, feelings have objects
+  - The experience of a beautiful work of art is qualitatively different from taking ectasy
+  - Objects (values) are not restricted in place and time, but the causes of feeling-states are existent here
+- How much of this is language games / intersubjectivity? -- if I feel anxious, how much of the anxiety of anxiety is mapped under the signifier "anxiety" -- intersubjectively through language?
+- Pain is not spatial -- it is not somewhere, it is in you.
+- Consciousness and knowledge -- the Greeks may have been conscious of their seeing but not to know it; we can be conscious of our anxiety but not to know it
+- This separation between physical and vital -- how can we make the claim so quickly?
+- A triad -- is there a difference in the feeling of questioning vs. understanding vs. sensing
+  - Sensing -- Object
+  - Questioning -- Object
+  - Understand -- Object
+- What happens to phenomenology when the natural attitude is inextricable from phenomenological experience?
+- To what extent is Scheler playing a sophist language play game, where every type of feeling-state can be justified tautologically on the basis that if you phenomenologically reject to the existence of the feeling-state, you haven't felt it yet -- and so I could posit any number of distinct feeling-states which may be in themselves significant but which in their existence are not grounded.

+Elements and Stages of Ressentiment
+- Not all slavery results in a slave revolt in morality
+- Some people constitute themselves as slaves -- as much as you are constituted as a slave, there is a sense in which you must constitute yourself as a slave to be in slavery
+- The priest of the people of Palestine had a staggering self-esteem, but they became vassels of a greco-roman culture which dominated them
+- Stages
+  1. Self-esteem: those who eventually experience ressentiment have sufficinetly high level of self-esteem
+  2. Domination: an experience of being dominated, subordinated, or exploited
+  3. An initial affective response: humiliation, aggrievement, envy, snese of being wronged
+  4. Impotence: a feeling that resistance is futile due to the overpowering power of the oppressor
+    - You've tried to revolt and overcome, you're too weak
+    - The Romans are the "worst roommates" -- oppression in close quarters
+  5. The Spirit of Revenge: because we retain a conviction of our own worth, we experience the violence and domination as an injustice -- it is fundamentally wrong and irrational, and leads towards the seeking of vengeance
+    - It is irrational if the chosen people of God are vassels under dirty Romans
+  6. Retreat into Imagination: Because one has by historical experience learned by the futility of resistance, one builds memory and imagination leading to brooding over and constantly re-feeling
+    - Slaves are crucified often
+    - Roads lined with crucified bodies
+    - Can't actively take revenge, retreat into fantasy
+  7. "Genius stroke" -- psychic tension released.
+You give your oppressors a conscience.
+You subvert their values
+- Culmination of ressentiment
+  - One becomes the master of the master by claiming guilt
+  - One elevates a slave value (humility from humiliation) into golden value
+  - Sour grapes
+- At any turn in the stages of ressentiment, you can turn into yourself
+- We see ressentiment everywhere, Nietzsche says, because we are all secretly Christians...
+- Envy -- not jealousy (I want what they have), but that you are upset that they have it
+  - envitere -- to look a scance at, to give the evil eye
+  - Jealousy is about the object, envy is looking at the person who has it and hating them for having it
+  - Envy is hatred for other's good
+- The basis for Nietzsche's worldview of power and domination
+- The word 'evil' didn't exist prior to Christianity: there was the good and the bad
+- Nietzsche was a philologist first
+- Christian morality as the 'most delicate flower of ressentiment' -- Christianity inverts Greco-Roman values
+  - Aristotle: pride as a virtue.
+Christianity: pride as a vice.
+  - Lying is power; but now it is evil
+  - Who forgives?
+The slave forgives because they have no other way.
+The Christian God is a product of slave morality
+  - Lust and sexual indulgence: Roman male citizens could have sex all the time, now we have chastity and sexual continence
+- Semen -- ancient word for urine, woman's body as a recepticle
+  - Why do we find it shocking?
+  - Because of 'slave revolt in morality'
+- 'Morality' proper comes into existence
+- The master gets a conscience, revenge is complete
+- Marqius de Sade
+  - "The religion of that wily little sneak Jesus...
+Christianity sanctioned these laughable fraternal lies"
+  - Crucifixtion is a public spectable, taking pleasure in others' pains
+  - Sade -- this is the natural way of being
+- What Nietzsche is saying is that in fact the vital should be the height, but in fact got put most primitive, and the sensible got elevated -- avoidance of pain directly
+- Are there feeling-complexes which constitute values?
+Difference from the feeling of revenge, envy, versus spontaneous joy at another good?
+Is that another feeling?
+To be happy when someone does something well?
+And experiencing their value as a good for you too?